azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 2. How would you implement or configure this service?

-    Contoso would need to provision a Cognitive Services account with the API type of LUIS using the Azure Portal and copy the Key from the Manage Keys blade.
+    First Up Consultants would need to provision a Cognitive Services account with the API type of LUIS using the Azure Portal and copy the Key from the Manage Keys blade.
 Then they can use the website at [https://www.luis.ai/](https://docs.microsoft.com/azure/cosmos-db/) to create a new app.
 Once they have created an empty new app, that should update the App Settings with the key they acquired from the Azure Portal.
 They use the LUIS website to define their intents and entities.
 In their case, they might define two intents: one for ordering room service for the delivery of food, and another intent for the requesting the delivery of room items.
 They then would define the entities, food items like pizza, pasta or wine and room items like toothpaste or pillows.
 They can improve LUIS's model by providing utterances that are examples tagged with desired intent and entities.
 Once ready, they can publish the model at which point it can be accessed using a GET request to the provided endpoint, where the request to process is passed in via the q querystring parameter (e.g., [https://api.projectoxford.ai/luis/v1/application?id=e49d5497&subscription-key=617800&q=send%20some%20pizza)](https://azure.microsoft.com/documentation/articles/service-bus-quotas/?id=e49d5497&subscription-key=617800&q=send%20some%20pizza)).

 3. How would you integrate this service into your chat message processing flow?